yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

   both strategies if desired.
 - Wrap `JSON.parse` in a `try/catch` if you need to guard against malformed data.
+- Merging host and iframe measurement IDs is an attempt to automate tracking as soon as your tool is installed—any GA4 properties already configured on the dealership site and expecting ASC Events will receive the events without extra dealer work.
+- Push both the generic `dl_asc` event (with the ASC Event name in a field) and the event-specific `dl_<eventName>` to `window.dataLayer` so GTM and other tag management systems can hook into whichever format their workspaces expect.
-- Only push to GA4 and GTM after the message has been validated and the payload has been normalized.
+- Only push to GA4 and the data layers after the message has been validated and the payload has been normalized.
-- Prefixing the GTM event name (for example `dl_`) keeps ASC Events distinct from native GTM events.

 ## 3. Example end-to-end flow